cisco-en-programmability/dnacenter-ansible/.github/PULL_REQUEST_TEMPLATE.md

-## Description
-Please include a summary of the changes and the related issue.
-Also, include relevant motivation and context.

 ## Type of Change
 - [ ] Bug fix
 - [ ] New feature
 - [ ] Breaking change
 - [ ] Documentation update

+## Description
+Please include a summary of the changes and the related issue.
+Also, include relevant motivation and context.

+Bug Fix: [Brief description of the bug fixed]
+Root Cause (if applicable): [Explain what caused the bug] Fix Implemented: [Describe the fix applied]

+Enhancement: [Brief description of the improvement/enhancement made] Enhancement Description: [Explain what was enhanced, why, and how] Impact Area: [Mention which part of the system/codebase is affected]

+Testing Done:
+- [] Manual testing
+- [] Unit tests
+- [] Integration tests

+Test cases covered: [Mention test case IDs or brief points]

 ## Checklist
 - [ ] My code follows the style guidelines of this project